 An individual or group of individuals who are in possession of and have a fee interest in real property.
-The term "owner" shall not include a business entity or association, a trustee, receiver or guardian of an estate, or mortgagee or lien holder.
+The term "owner" shall not include a business entityentity corporation, limited-liability company, partnership, or association, a trustee, receiver or guardian of an estate, or mortgagee, or lien holder, or other business entity.